 To become an ACO administrator, you’ll need to get an advanced healthcare degree, learn the ins and outs of the profession, and develop the soft skills and technical expertise needed to succeed in this role.

 An ACO administrator is responsible for running the day-to-day operations and tending to the essential, non-care tasks of an ACO.
 This may include activities related to either helping providers increase the quality of patient care or reducing care costs.
 On the whole, their job functions similarly to other types of healthcare administrators, but because the context in which they work is slightly different, ACO administrators have slightly different responsibilities, duties, and priorities.

 ACOs are a relatively new healthcare model that was formally established as part of the Medicare Shared Savings Program by the Affordable Care Act in 2010.
 On the surface, they appear to share similarities with Health Maintenance Organizations (HMOs).
 However, ACOs are not insurance plans, nor do they try to fix the price of care for patients.

 The primary purpose of ACOs is to hold providers accountable for implementing better practices so patients can get the care they need at a more affordable price.
 This includes improving communications between providers, sharing relevant patient information, and focusing on preventative care.

 An ACO administrator has a diverse variety of job responsibilities.
 The specific duties can differ from organization to organization, but generally include:

-- Communicating with healthcare providers both in and outside of the facility.
+- Communicating with healthcare providers both inside and outside of the facility

 Depending on the facility and specific role requirements, ACO administrators may be in charge of an entire organization, department, or single team.
 This can also affect an ACO admin’s day-to-day activities.
 Either way, an ACO administrator always has to balance two main priorities in all of their job duties: patient care and cost management.